Healthcare Technology: What’s to Come in 2023

 It has been found that a lot of appointments can be conducted remotely, which has been shown to be much more convenient for many people.
 It also usually means there is more availability for in-person consultations, as well as being more cost-effective for the clinic.

-Telehealth can also be used during treatment, with suitable patients having the option to spend their recovery at home, in familiar surroundings.
+Telehealth can also be used during outpatient care for expats, with suitable patients having the option to spend their recovery at home, in familiar surroundings.
 Healthcare professionals can then check in and monitor the patients remotely, freeing up space in hospitals for those that might need it more.

 Expatriate Group has a wealth of experience in delivering health insurance products to expats and travellers alike to keep you protected when you’re overseas.
 Our simple but effective policies will ensure you and your family are covered for any eventuality.
 Find out more about our international expat health insurance or travel insurance.